What is Click Fraud? How it Works, Examples, and Red Flags

 Competitor click fraud

-In one example, highly competitive B2B software vendors see invalid click rates at 9%.
-Callum McKeefery, Founder & CEO of REVIEWS.io, which offers a solution allowing business clients to review their product or service online, says: “This has happened to us a lot.
+“This has happened to us a lot.
 A competitor has continuously clicked on our paid ad.
-There was one device in Melbourne, Australia, that clicked on our ad once every couple of days, but on really expensive keywords.
+There was one device in Melbourne, Australia that clicked on our ad once every couple of days, but on really expensive keywords.
 These keywords cost between $13 and $19 a click.
 Competitors are doing this on hundreds of devices.”

 Law firm throws the book at click fraud

-American firm JustLaw is a digital marketing agency for law firms.
-While managing the ad campaigns for a DUI firm, JustLaw CEO Stephan Futeral spotted a high volume of unusual click activity on their PPC ads.
+JustLaw, a U.S.-based digital marketing agency for law firms, noticed something unusual while managing pay-per-click (PPC) ads for a DUI defense client.
+CEO Stephan Futeral spotted a sudden surge in suspicious click activity on their PPC ads.

-By using click fraud detection software, he managed to boost his conversion rates by 97%!
-With an average CPC of $50, Stephan noted that by blocking the fraudulent clicks on these ads, he saved his client over $11,000 in a month.
+Using click fraud detection software, he was able to increase conversion rates by 97%.
+With an average CPC of $50, blocking fraudulent clicks saved the client over $11,000 in a single month.

 Click fraud legal cases